-When I think of Florida’s west coast, I don’t immediately think of hip restaurants with trendy rooftop bars, and arts that rivals any major city, but that is exactly what I found on a quick weekend getaway.
-In fact, there are so many things to do in Sarasota Florida that you might just need more than a long weekend.
+When I think of Florida’s west coast, I don’t immediately think of hip restaurants with trendy rooftop bars, and arts that rivals any major city, but that is exactly what I found on a quick weekend getaway to Sarasota, FL.
+In fact, there are so many things to do in Sarasota, Florida, that you might just need more than a long weekend.

-Read on to find out where to sit on alligators, walk through the trees, perform on a tightrope, and my two must-do activities while you are in the area.
+Read on to find out where to sit on alligators, walk through the trees, perform on a tightrope, and my two must-do activities while you’re in the area.

-The Ringling.
 Whether you are a circus fan or not, you’ll definitely want to block out some serious time to visit The Ringling.
-Stroll through 66 acres of grounds, and gardens, plus a renown museum of art, and the less serious circus museum.
+Stroll through 66 acres of grounds and gardens, plus a renown museum of art, and the less-serious circus museum.

 View some of the Ringling’s 28,000 works of art, including paintings from well-known Flemish painter Peter Paul Rubens.

 Tour the Ringling’s mansion Ca’d’zan, which means House of John.
 Stand on the patio overlooking the bay and pretend you are at one of the couple’s swinging parties where circus performers greeted guests.

 My favorite part is still the circus museum.
 Test your skills as a circus performer walking the tightrope, or stuff into a clown car.

 Leave plenty of time to view the 44,000-piece model of circus life by Howard C. Tibbals.
 Just like trying to watch three rings at once; you won’t know where to look first.

 Have you ever wanted to feed a flamingo, sit on an alligator, or maybe have your picture taken as you hold a reptile?
 Sarasota Jungle Gardens will give you that chance.

 MARIE SELBY BOTANICAL GARDENS